XiaogangHe/NUS-CE3201/syllabus.md

 - We will have 6 lectures in total.
 One lecture per week.
 - These lectures will be split into two themes.
 The first three will focus on data analysis, which will be followed by another three lectures on data visualization.
-- Lectures will be held live on Zoom and will be recorded.
-  I will also provide additional face-to-face support if you prefer to come to the classroom to attend the lectures.

 ### Tutorials
 - We will have 6 tutorials in total.
 One tutorial per week.